All Episodes

 You don't really have it.

-We're in debt 17 trillion dollars minimum.
+We're in debt $17 trillion minimum.

-There is no it's the same thing with the minimum wage.
+There is no, it's the same thing with the minimum wage.

 It isn't new money.